Recollections: A Long Walk

 “You finished the cistern!”

-“No,” said Pero, “we might turn it into wine storage, though.”
+“No,” said Pero, “we might turn it into a wine cellar, though.”

 “Where is the water coming from?”